Facebook logo

 Does My Dental Insurance Cover Dental Implants?

 More often than not, dental insurance plans do not provide coverage for dental implants because they are still considered to be “cosmetic” in nature by insurance providers.
-However, that doesn’t mean you can’t still receive coverage for other aspects of your treatment, which include preparatory procedures like tooth extractions and periodontal therapy, as well as the restoration used to complete your tooth replacement.
+However, that doesn’t mean you still can’t receive coverage for other aspects of your treatment, which include preparatory procedures like tooth extractions and periodontal therapy, as well as the restoration used to complete your tooth replacement.
 Our team will gladly go over your plan’s benefits to ensure you get the best value possible for your treatment.

 Making Dental Implants Affordable

 Even if you don’t have dental insurance, there are other options available to make your treatment affordable.
 For example, our dental office provides CareCredit for those looking for a way to pay for treatment over the course of several months, rather than in one lump sum.
-These payments often come with little-to-no interest depending on the plan you choose, making it easy to fit in your regular budget.
-We also offer an in-house dental membership plan, which not only provides essential preventive services at a flat rate, but also offers discounts on all services provided in-house!
+These payments often come with little-to-no interest depending on the plan you choose, making it easy to fit in with your regular budget.
+We also offer an in-house dental membership plan, which not only provides essential preventive services at a flat rate but also offers discounts on all services provided in-house!

 Dental Implant Frequently Asked Questions